MovEaxEax/StealthTLS/README.md

 # Browser Profiles
 This repository contains a JSON file with JA3 and HTTP2 signatures of different browsers to spoof TLS connections.
 It also includes some C++ code to load the JSON and save the profiles with structs.
+A minimal http client is available to establish connections as a proof of concept.

 The order of the data matters.
 So, the headers are in the order, as they would occur in a HTTP2 requests, from top to down, first to last.
 Same for JA3 ciphers and stuff, index 0 is sent first, last element is sent last.